survivejs/webpack-book/manuscript/02_webpack_compared.md

 Taken too far, this can get problematic, though.
 It can become hard to thoroughly understand what's going on under the hood.
 That's the architectural lesson to take from Grunt.

 T> Note that the [grunt-webpack](https://www.npmjs.com/package/grunt-webpack) plugin allows you to use Webpack in a Grunt environment.
-You can leave the heavy lifting to Webpack.
+You can leave the heavy lifting to webpack.

 ## Gulp